eendebakpt/oapackage/docs/data.rst

    >>> af.closefile()

 The arrays can be written in text or binary format.
-For more details on the file format see Section :ref:`File formats`.
+For more details on the file format, see Section :ref:`File formats`.

 The Python interface is :meth:`oalib.arrayfile_t` and the C++ interface is